 2019 was a banner year for AI!
-Almost every business magazine and tech publication published a deluge of articles about AI and its impact on the industrial world.
+Almost every business magazine and tech publication published a deluge of articles about AI and its impact on the industrial world and industrial automation.
 While some of the speculations about AI were overblown, the majority of the attention dedicated to the state of AI by analysts and the media is well warranted.

 - Business Intelligence will Become More Accessible

 Access to data is critical for any industrial operator, but many companies are hindered by siloed data sources that cannot be easily accessed by the entire company.
-Business functions such as budgeting, sales, and performance monitoring all rely on data that’s often needed in real-time.
+Business functions such as budgeting, sales, and performance monitoring all rely on data that’s often needed quickly.

 Data analysts in large organizations are under increased pressure to make actionable recommendations out of unstructured and siloed data.
 There are now vertical-specific products available that can centralize data and allow everyone to access it across the organization.
 2020 will be the year that companies commit to making their data more accessible to their workers as a business imperative.

 - AI Will Continue to Spread to New Industries

 Manufacturers are continuing to invest in AI solutions that address issues like preventative maintenance and the automation of certain tasks.
 Based on this progress, the less obvious industries will invest in this technology as well.

 Verticals that are closely related to the manufacturing industry such as supply chain management and logistics are benefiting from AI applications, with logistics managers using AI applications to help forecast demand trends in key markets that can optimize their supply chains.